ModernFlyouts-Community/ModernFlyouts/README.md

 `winget install --id=ModernFlyouts.ModernFlyouts -e`

+**Chocolatey**

+ModernFlyouts is **Unofficially** available to install via Chocolatey [Here](https://chocolatey.org/packages/modernflyouts), however as this is not maintained by us we can not verify it's security or being up to date.

 ## Connect with us
 You can join our [Discord Server](https://discord.gg/TcYskeyaYE) or [Telegram Group](https://t.me/ModernFlyouts) to connect with us.
 By doing so, we can have off-topic conversations, news about this app, development previews and providing & collecting feedback (people who don't have a GitHub account may be benefitted).